-Market based rates are approved for PJM sellers under the presumption of effective PJM market monitoring and market power mitigation rules.
-The current PJM Market Rules for market power mitigation are insufficient to support such authorizations.
-Unless and until the deficiencies in PJM's market power mitigation rules are corrected, the Commission should authorize participation in the PJM capacity market at market based rates only on the condition that market sellers offer their resources in the PJM Capacity Market at or below the competitive capacity offer.
-The competitive capacity offer is one that is derived consistent with the mathematics of the PJM capacity performance design.
+Unless and until the deficiencies in PJM's market power mitigation in the capacity market are corrected, the Commission should authorize participation in the PJM capacity market at market based rates only on the condition that market sellers offer their resources in the PJM capacity market at or below the competitive capacity offer, defined consistent with the mathematics of the PJM capacity performance design and the actual number of PAI.
 Currently, such offers are equal to the Avoidable Cost Rate adjusted for expected Capacity Performance penalties and bonuses.

-Unless and until the deficiencies in PJM's market power mitigation rules are corrected, the Commission should authorize participation in the PJM energy market at market based rates only on the condition that market sellers offer their units in the PJM energy market at or below the defined cost-based offer, and that market sellers submit operating parameters that are at least as flexible as the defined unit specific parameter limits in the PJM energy market.
+Unless and until the deficiencies in PJM's market power mitigation in the energy market are corrected, the Commission should authorize participation in the PJM energy market at the competitive offer in the energy market, which is a cost-based offer with operating parameters that are at least as flexible as the defined unit specific parameter limits in the PJM energy market.